shubhampaliwal/react-native-website/website/versioned_docs/version-0.63/handling-text-input.md

 export default PizzaTranslator;
 ```

-In this example, we store `text` in the state, because it changes over time.
+In this example, we store `text` in the state using [react hooks](https://reactjs.org/docs/hooks-intro.html), because it changes over time.

 There are a lot more things you might want to do with a text input.
 For example, you could validate the text inside while the user types.
 For more detailed examples, see the [React docs on controlled components](https://reactjs.org/docs/forms.html#controlled-components), or the [reference docs for TextInput](textinput.md).